astronomer/astro-docs/cloud/stable/02_develop/01_cli-quickstart.md

 Git Commit: c4fdeda96501ac9b1f3526c97a1c5c9b3f890d71
 ```

-For a breakdown of subcommands and corresponding descriptions, you can always run `astro` or `astro help`.
+For a breakdown of subcommands and corresponding descriptions, you can always run `$ astro` or `$ astro help`.

 ```
 astro is a command line interface for working with the Astronomer Platform.